Mycology-Microbiology-Center/GloSED/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17827890.svg)](https://doi.org/10.5281/zenodo.17827890)

-The Global Standardised Soil Eukaryome Dataset (GloSED) is a metabarcoding-based dataset encompassing the entire spectrum of soil eukaryotes collected and analysed using standardized protocols.
+The Global Standardised Soil Eukaryome Dataset (GloSED) is a global metabarcoding dataset encompassing the entire spectrum of soil eukaryotes, covering more than 4100 sampling sites in 121 countries and nearly one million taxonomically annotated OTUs.
+All samples were collected and analysed using standardised field, laboratory, and bioinformatic protocols, and are accompanied by extensive soil and land-cover metadata.
+This repository hosts the analysis scripts and supporting files associated with the GloSED data descriptor (*Scientific Data*, in preparation) and the Zenodo data release linked above.

+## Repository structure

+- `bin/`: Analysis scripts
+- `DRI/`: Data Reuse Information tag used to support equitable data reuse and sequence accession number list
+- `assets/`: Auxiliary files for the repository